 The study was carried out by a team of scientists from the Ohio State University in Columbus, and the first author of the study was Chen Gu.

 Gu and colleagues examined how “varicosities” form along neurons’ axons during concussion.
 An axon is one of the three components of a neuron, along with dendrites and the cell body.
 The axon sends electrical signals from the cell body to other neurons.

-Gu and colleagues found that they could induce these swellings in the neurons of the hippocampus, which is the brain region responsible for creating and storing new memories.
+Gu and colleagues found that they could induce these swellings in the neurons of the

 Researchers injected the axons with bursts of liquid from a small pipette, creating a pressure similar to the one that the neurons may experience following a blow to the head.

 These swellings – namely, concussion-typical varicosities – formed very quickly, and especially rapidly in young neurons, where they formed within 5 seconds.